MicrosoftDocs/edge-developer/microsoft-edge/develop-for-microsoft-edge.md

 _Web platform_ means aspects of web development such as:

 *  Site compatibility-impacting changes coming to Microsoft Edge.
-*  Move users to Microsoft Edge from IE.
+*  Move users to Microsoft Edge from Internet Explorer
 *  Tracking prevention in Microsoft Edge.
 *  Detect Microsoft Edge from your website.
 *  Customize the password reveal button.